Your Food, Simplified — movewell.

 You don't have to prep for the whole week at once

-If prepping 7 days of food feels like too much, prep for just half the week instead.
-Do Sunday for Monday through Wednesday, then do a quick mid-week prep on Wednesday for the rest.
-Smaller prep sessions are way more manageable and your food stays fresher too.
+If prepping 7 days feels like too much, prep for half the week instead.
+Sunday for Mon-Wed, then a quick mid-week prep on Wednesday for the rest.

 🍚